GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 ## Feedback {: #feedback }

-We want to hear about your experiences with Notification Triggers.
+The Chrome team wants to hear about your experiences with Notification Triggers.

 ### Tell us about the API design